mattijn/topojson/docs/installation.md

 ```

 ## Dependencies

 * * *

 #### Hard Dependencies
-Topojson requires `numpy` and `shapely` as dependencies and are installed automatically if not available.
+Topojson requires `numpy` and `shapely`.
+These are installed automatically if not available.

 * * *

 #### Soft Dependencies

 To improve the speed of the `presimplify`/`toposimplify` parameter settings or if you want to use another simplification algorithm you can install (_optional_):